cisco/mindmeld/docs/source/blueprints/food_ordering.rst

   #.
 Verify that a requested option is applicable for the selected dish.
   #.
 Get pricing for the requested dish and options.

-Look at the ``build_order`` implementation in :keyword:`app.py` to better understand the different ways in which the knowledge base and question answerer can be used.
+Look at the ``build_order`` implementation in :keyword:`app.py` to better understand the different ways in which the knowledge base and Question Answerer can be leveraged to provide intelligent responses to the user.
 Also refer to the :doc:`user guide <../userguide/question_answering>` for an in-depth explanation of the retrieval and ranking mechanisms offered by the Question Answerer.

 .. todo::

    - Use the Question Answerer within the ``build_order`` state handler to add support for searching for restaurants by ``cuisine`` and searching for dishes by ``category``.

    - When customizing the blueprint for your own app, consider adding location information (for restaurants) and popularity (for both restaurants and dishes) in the knowledge base.
-You could then use the Question Answerer to rank restaurant and dish results using those factors to provide a smarter list of suggestions to the user.
+You could then use the Question Answerer to rank restaurant and dish results using those factors to provide a more relevant list of suggestions to the user.

    - Think of other important data that would be useful to have in the knowledge base for a food ordering use case and how it could be leveraged to provide a more intelligent user experience.